ICE train at Berlin Hbf

 If you want the comfort & privacy of a proper sleeper from Arad to Bucharest, (1) book a 2nd class seat from Budapest to Arad from €17 using bileteinternationale.cfrcalatori.ro/en.
 You print your own ticket.
 (2) Now book berths in a 1, 2 or 3-bed sleeper from Arad to Bucharest Nord at the Romanian domestic website bilete.cfrcalatori.ro and print your own ticket.

-You leave Bucharest Nord at 10:47 and arrive Sofia Central at 20:21 after a pleasant day meandering across the Danube and through the river valleys of Bulgaria.
+You leave Bucharest Nord at 10:47 and arrive Sofia Central 20:21 after a pleasant day meandering across the Danube and through the river valleys of Bulgaria.
 In summer it's direct, in winter you have to switch trains at Ruse.
 There's no catering car, so bring your own food & drink.

 The fare is around €34.